 Hello!
 I’m a Hyena

-One of the most misunderstood animals, the Spotted Hyena has a reputation as being sly and cowardly, but is in fact fascinating and intelligent with a remarkable social system.
-With a large a large frontal cortex Hyenas are excellent problem solvers sometimes even out performing great apes in problem solving tests.
+One of the most misunderstood animals, the spotted hyena has a reputation as being sly and cowardly, but is in fact fascinating and intelligent with a remarkable social system.
+With a large frontal cortex, hyenas are excellent problem solvers sometimes even out performing great apes in problem solving tests.
 Observations suggest they may plan hunts in advance.
 Their intelligence is likely due to their complex social system and flexible feeding habits.